kieroxide/Wikidata-Entity-Graph-Visualiser/FDG/frontend/README.md

 ## Features

 -   Interactive force-directed graph visualization of Wikidata entities and  their relations
 -   Search for entities by name (with suggestions)
 -   Adjustable graph depth and relation limits
 -   Pan, zoom, and camera follow on vertices
 -   Expand graph dynamically
 -   Modern, responsive UI
+-   Automatic "simple mode" rendering at low zoom levels for better performance and clarity with large graphs.

 ---